 For instance, Ho points out that it took 10 years for electronic health records (EHR) to gain wide implementation because of technical and user challenges.

 “To this day, there are a small number of physicians that still prefer paper, yet electronic order sets should be faster and easier,” Ho explains.

 The huge undertaking of moving medical and health services to digital files was one thing, but in a healthcare organization even smaller projects can get bogged down.
 Patience—as well as knowing when to take charge—play a big part in how effective you will be.

 7. Internal politics can be tricky to navigate

-The severity of this may depend a bit on your role or seniority within an organization, but healthcare administrators should brace themselves for the disruptions that can come with interdepartmental politics.
-You may have an amazing plan that makes sense on paper, but physicians and other highly educated stakeholders can be a stubborn bunch, and getting them to “play nice” with other stakeholders isn’t always easy.
+The severity of this may depend a bit on your role or seniority within an organization, but healthcare administrators work inside a storm of interdepartmental politics.
+You may have an amazing plan that makes sense on paper, but physicians and other highly-educated stakeholders can be a stubborn bunch, and getting them to “play nice” together isn't always easy.